shader-slang/slang/docs/user-guide/07-autodiff.md

 Where $$\mathbf{w}_0$$ is the first layer of parameters.

 ### Forward Propagation of Derivatives
-When developing and training such a system, we are typically interested in evaluating the partial derivative of the system output with regard to some parameter $$\omega$$.
-To do so we can utilize the forward and backward derivative propagation functions for each $$f_i$$.
-Where the forward derivative propagation function is defined by:
+When developing and training such a system, we often need to evaluate the partial derivative of a differentiable function with regard to some parameter $$\omega$$.
+The simpliest way to obtain a partial derivative is to call a forward derivative propagation function, which is defined by:

 $$ \mathbb{F}[f_i] = f_i'(\mathbf{w}_i, \mathbf{w}_i') = \sum_{\omega_i\in\mathbf{w}_i} \frac{\partial f}{\partial \omega_i} \omega_i' $$